 The Irish can drink, there’s no doubt about that.
-After spending a little over a week there sampling the pub life, we had to go to Italy to sober up.
+In fact, after spending a little over a week there sampling the pub life, we had to go to Italy to sober up!

 The Irish Pub is as iconic as the cloverleaf when it comes to symbolizing Ireland, but even if you’re a tea-totaller, there’s much more than just Guinness to drink in at one of these legendary establishments, whether it’s the history, the architecture or just the craic (conversation).
 Here are 3 authentic places to drink in Ireland that we would recommend for all those reasons and more.

 I’ll start with the Palace Bar, in Dublin’s Temple Bar neighbourhood.
 Heading into the city after spending time in the upscale fishing village of Howth just outside Dublin, Henk and I wrestled our hangovers to the ground enough to explore this area, famous for its bars on every corner.
 My criteria for choosing a bar was simple: nothing younger than 1850, and as luck would have it, Palace Bar not only drew me in with its exterior charm, but it nicely fit the historical bill as well, dating back to 1823.

 Visually the bar is almost frozen in time since its Victorian origin, with rich woods and a stained glass ceiling skylight in the backroom where turn-of-the-century literati and later journalists from the nearby Irish Times would gather from the 1940s to the 1960s.
 It’s easy to see that conversation is the tradition here, because the bartender was more than happy to comply as I sipped a non-alcoholic iced tea. (the hangover won the day, I’m afraid.)